Angelica137/Thermostat_1/README.md

 Given the user has switched off the power saving mode When they try to increase the temperature above 32 degrees The temperature does not increase above 32 degrees

+### User story 7**

+As a user, when switch on th thermostat
+I want the power saving to be on so that I do not have to worry about wasting energy

+# Acceptance criteria

+When the thermostat is switched on, the power saving mode is on as a default

+Given the user has switched off the thermostat
+When they try to increase the temperature above 25 degrees Then the temperature does not increase above 25 because power saving is on

+Done with user story 5.